Flag of Friuli: Coats of arms inspired by the Friulian flag

 The Friulian flag inspired the coats of arms of several modern institutions, including the former Province of Udine, the University of Udine, the city of Aquileia, the Friulian Philological Society.
 The colours of the Friulian flag (yellow and azure) were the inspiration for the backgrounds of the standards of the former Provinces of Pordenone and Gorizia.
 From 1923 to 1927, the Friulian flag was the official crest of the Province of Friuli.

-The Friulian flag during wartime
+Alternative versions

+Wartime Flag

 A manuscript from the 17th century kept at the Municipal Library of Udine reads that the patriarchal state of Friuli adopted a specific standard during wartime and describes it as follows: "In his war banner, the patriarch of Aquileia used as his insignia a mitre between two white crosiers set in a vermilion field".